125 N Market

-125 North Market (also known as New York Life Building, and formerly the Wichita Executive Centre) is a high-rise office building in Downtown Wichita, Kansas.
+125 North Market (also known as New York Life Building, formerly the Wichita Executive Centre, and originally the Wichita Plaza) is a high-rise office building in Downtown Wichita, Kansas.

 Completed in 1963, the 19-story tower is among the tallest buildings in the city, ranking third as of 2025.

 History

-The building opened in 1963 as the Wichita Executive Centre.
+The building opened in January 1963 as the Wichita Plaza.
 For several years, it was the tallest building in Wichita until surpassed by the Holiday Inn Plaza (now the Garvey Center) in 1969.

 A major renovation was carried out in 2017, updating its HVAC, elevators, roof, water lines, signage, and parking garage.

 In 2021, a redevelopment plan was announced to convert portions of the tower into a mixed-use project including residential units, retail space, and a rooftop "sky park" with pool.
 Financing delays, however, have postponed full implementation.

 The building is classified as a Class B office property.

 Tenants and usage

 125 N Market has traditionally been an office tower with ground-floor retail.
 Leasing information lists amenities such as a conference center, onsite restaurant, and structured parking.